 " I have a weird attachment to synthetic biology, which is achieving biological immortality.
 I want to be a part of this revolution right now and leave a mark as a huge figure who made an impact through the biological revolution.
 But, the main plan is leaving the world better than we found it."
 Today's guest is Hassan Sohail.
 Hassan is the young co-founder of Solvify, which is aimed at addressing the global water scarcity and food insecurity problems.
 He has helped develop an intelligent super absorbent nano-powder to do just that.
 In 2018, Hassan and his cofounder Hasham won the social innovation prize at the Diamond Challenge, an international business competition.
 We talk about his origin story, the scientific underpinnings of his idea, pitching to investors, favorite books, future plans, the next technological revolution, and much much more!

 "When you're a younger founder, you should really own it...
 I can tell you that there are certain things that don't come into play with age like your work ethic, your determination, your grit, or will to not give up.
 I think that (those traits) definitely contribute to a startup's success far more than experience."
 Today's guest is Victor Luo.
 Victor started his first company NEAT at the age of 15, to provide educational opportunities to impoverished rural children in China.
 Neat provides scholarships to students facing financial hardships so they can finish high school.
 He went on to found the tech company Bound which creates software to help companies run smooth and punctual meetings.
 At the age of 20, Victor took a gap year to join Bound full time as the co-CEO, leading a time of 8 employees.
 We talk about his story, guerrilla marketing tactics, managing a team, his favorite reading hack, learning from failure, and much much more!

 "It doesn't really matter who you connect with at first.
 But actually talk with people to get to know what they're interested in.
 What do you think what's needs to be?
 What needs to be fixed?
 Get to know your playing field."- Atte Leskinen Todays guest is Atte Leskinen.
 Atte is the 20 yr old Finnish cofounder and head of international relations of Start North, an organization aimed at revolutionizing education by offering an innovative and youth based education community.
 We talk about his story, networking tips, concretizing a vision, 5g technology in education, building a global brand and much much more.
 Enjoy!

 "if you have a certain level of clarity about what you want to do and are very, very clear about what your mission is and how you're going to accomplish it, those ideas tend to be naturally contagious”- Michael Ioffe Today's guest is Michael Ioffe.
 Michael is the 20 yr old founder of Arist, the text-based learning platform, recently named a Fast Company world changing idea and the social entrepreneur behind TILE, the world’s largest student-led conversation series.
 As a high schooler, he led the largest student protest in Oregon history to rebuild schools hit by the lead crisis and become the youngest high school teacher in Oregon history, teaching an innovation workshop class.
 As you would expect, Michael is a fascinating guy with tremendous insights and wisdom to share.
 We talked about the inspiration behind TILE and Arist, his journey starting out, challenges along the way, his role models, advice for young people starting out and much much more.
 Please enjoy my conversation with- Michael Ioffe.

-Sumukh is a venture fellow at Rough Draft VC and is the founder of Teendemy.
+Sumukh Setty- Finding mentors, "the student card", and empowering others| "It is about how do I create the most value through systems and projects that could impact a lot of people."- Sumukh Setty Sumukh is a venture fellow at Rough Draft VC and is the founder of Teendemy.
 Rough Draft is a student-run venture capital firm, backed by General Catalyst.
 Teendemy is bridging the gap between academic education and professional success.
 Sumukh is currently studying Business Administration at Babson College.

 Welcome to the 21st Century Visionary Podcast.
 I am your host Sanat Singhal, a high school junior in the Bay Area focused on making an impact.
 Every episode we talk to a young person with a compelling vision for society working on making it a reality.
 We will dive into their journey; how they got started?
 What tactics and lessons did they use?
 What is their vision for the future?
 The first season will center on young entrepreneurs and their journey building their companies.
 Our Episodes drop every other week.
 Stay tuned and Stay Safe!